 In the latest in our series where we delve into the work, rest and play of a leading athlete, we focus on Luguelin Santos, who is among the world’s best 400m runners.

-The athlete from the Dominican Republic got the silver medal over one lap at the London 2012 Olympic Games and followed that up with the 400m bronze at the 2013 IAAF World Championships.
+The athlete from the Dominican Republic got the silver medal over one lap at the 2012 Olympics and followed that up with the 400m bronze at the 2013 IAAF World Championships.

 What is your least favourite training session?

 LS: 2x450m at 90-92 per cent with 10 minutes rest, because it's difficult for me find the rhythm of the distance to achieve good times.

 What are your three favourite things about being an athlete?

 LS: To understand know more about different countries cultures.
 To stay healthy, physically and mentally.

 To serve as a motivation and inspiration to others.

 LS: In the mountains of Rancho Guaraguao in Constanza in the Dominican Republic.
 It is situated more than 1700 metres above sea level.